currentxchange/purple-explainer/README.md

 </p>

 # cXc History
 cXc.world (Alpha) launched in Dec 2018, integrated with Steemit (later Hive) with a music-to-blockchain one-click posting feature.
 Alpha had time-limited Ups, but not on-chain.
 After two minor releases (Silver Edition [2019] + Gold Version [2020]), the upcoming Beta release will enable the Purple Economy on WAX on cXc.world.
-We had previously announces a SMT token, but thankfully SMT tokens were never fully released by Steemit, and we all are much better off on WAX, in speed, free transactions, and community.
 [Roadmap 🛣️ ](https://github.com/currentxchange/purple-explainer/blob/master/Roadmap.md)

 > All pre-beta Ups will be transitioned, so artists will get paid in BLUX for Ups happening now in Gold Version.